Robust evaluation of treatment effects in longitudinal studies with truncation by death or other intercurrent events: Assumptions for valid treatment effect testing

 \section{Assumptions for valid treatment effect testing}

-While we have argued that the PLOT and CPLOT estimands facilitate a more formal separation of the underlying mechanisms of treatment effect than is possible with the LOCF and while-alive estimands, they may nonetheless deviate from zero even in the absence of a treatment effect on the outcome.
-This can be seen upon rewriting (\ref{PLOTestimand}) equivalently as

-From this, we see that, when comparing an individual with itself, outcomes under treatment and control are compared at time points $\min(T^1,T^{*0},t)$ and $\min(T^{*1},T^{0},t)$ that are the same in distribution, though not necessarily identical.
+While we have argued that the (C)PLOT estimands facilitate a more formal separation of the underlying mechanisms of treatment effect than is possible with LOCF and while-alive estimands, they may deviate from zero even in the absence of a treatment effect on the outcome.
+This can be seen upon rewriting the PLOT estimand (\ref{PLOTestimand}) equivalently as $E\left\{Y^1(\min(T^1,T^{*0},t)) - Y^{0}(\min(T^{*1},T^{0},t))\right\}$, which compares potential outcomes of each individual under treatment and control at time points $\min(T^1,T^{*0},t)$ and $\min(T^{*1},T^{0},t)$ that are the same in distribution, though not necessarily identical.